Frequently Asked Questions

 What is Choral Evensong?

-Choral Evensong is a peaceful service, lasting about 45 minutes, in which the 'song' of voices sounding together in harmony is heard at the 'even' point between the active day and restful night, allowing listeners time for restful contemplation for church members, agnostics and atheists alike.
-It is both free of charge and free of religious commitment, and its 470-year-old choral music tradition - established around 1549 - is performed live.
+Choral Evensong is a peaceful service, lasting about 45 minutes.
+The 'song' of voices sounding together in harmony is heard at the 'even' point between the active day and restful night, allowing listeners time for restful contemplation for church members, agnostics and atheists alike.

 There is something wonderful about the sound of choral music within the stone-walled acoustics of cathedrals, churches and chapels.
-It allows space to contemplate and for those who wrestle with the complexities of the truth of theological arguments, Evensong does not demand belief or any kind of affiliation to the Church.
-Indeed, atheist Richard Dawkins has been quoted as saying "I have a certain love for Evensong".
+It allows space to contemplate, and for those who wrestle with the complexities of the truth of theological arguments, Evensong does not demand belief or any affiliation to the Church.
+Indeed, atheist Richard Dawkins said, "I have a certain love for Evensong".
 The service allows an individual to engage with it in his or her own way.

 What makes Choral Evensong so unique?

-As an English language service, Evensong dates back to the time of the Reformation, using elements of the old monastic offices of Vespers and Compline.
+Evensong dates back to the time of the Reformation, using elements of the old monastic offices of Vespers and Compline.
 The liturgy (a fixed set of words and ceremonial features) that the Church uses to this day was laid out in Archbishop Cranmer's Book of Common Prayer, the first version of which appeared in 1549.
 The music took shape a few decades later, during the reign of Queen Elizabeth I, with great composers like William Byrd and Thomas Tallis developing exquisite polyphonic choral music specifically for this new service.
 In each subsequent generation, modern composers have continued to add to the repertoire of Evensong.
 This has inspired a unique 500-year-old unbroken tradition of choir school foundations across Britain and Ireland that has been responsible for the very high standard of choral singing maintained to this day.
-It is unique to England and a crucial feature to the English Renaissance choral tradition.